 There are different types of alternative dispute resolution, including arbitration and mediation.

 Alternative dispute resolution is a voluntary process that can help you resolve a housing dispute.

 It can often replace court.
-If not, it can be used to help you and your opponent scale down your problem before your court date.
+If not, it can be used to help you before your court date.

 You could use alternative dispute resolution for:

 It might not be suitable for emergency situations like domestic abuse.
 If you’re not sure if alternative dispute resolution is right for you, contact a solicitor for advice.

 The Scottish Government has more information about resolving disputes without going to court.

 Arbitration is when an independent professional makes a decision to resolve your dispute.

 They do this by hearing both sides of the dispute and looking at any evidence.